sabir-suleyman/Rotary-wing-UAV-tasks/README.md

 . ~/.bashrc
 ```

-If these commands were executed successfully, then Gazebo is installed. **Warning: If you are using a virtual machine (*not recommended, you can choose to dual boot instead*) you will need to enter these two commands:
+If these commands were executed successfully, then Gazebo is installed. **Warning**: If you are using a virtual machine (*not recommended, you can choose to dual boot instead*) you will need to enter these two commands:

 ```
 export SVGA_VGPU10=0